 Also, just to get you started, I decided to make a couple suggestions for classics to read when you’re just starting to get your feet wet.

-Classics w/ Great Story Lines (but which are more difficult due to language, length, or content):
+Classics w/ Great Story Lines (but which are slightly more difficult due to language, length, or content):

 Pride & Prejudice (or anything by Jane Austen really)